Live Data

 Risk picture

-We observed the JELLY incident in March 2025 as a real test of crisis response.
+The JELLY incident in March 2025 was a real test of crisis response.
 A coordinated low-liquidity manipulation attempt tried to trigger cascading HLP liquidations.
 The team froze the market and refunded affected parties.
 No user funds were lost, but the episode confirmed the chain's validator set retains emergency override capability.

 Compare live Hyperliquid execution costs against alternatives using our cost comparison tool, or browse the full perpetuals listing to see where Hyperliquid ranks on 24h volume today.